Which laminator do you recommend?

 How do I improve adhesion?

-Adhesion is dependent on the substrate and the film thickness.
+Adhesion is dependent on the substrate, the film thickness, surface preparation, and resist process conditions.
 We can provide recommendations to improve adhesion for various substrates.

 I have found "bubbles" in the SUEX sheets.
 What are they and how do I remove them?

-These “bubbles” are actually pits in the surface of the SUEX resin and often this issue can be quickly resolved.
+These “bubbles” are actually indentations (pits/craters) in the surface of the SUEX resin and often this issue can be quickly resolved.

 In the short term we recommend preheating the sheets at 50°-60°C for 5-10 minutes after removing the PET before lamination.
 This must be done on a flat surface in a clean-room environment.
 Allow the sheets to cool thoroughly to room temperature before continuing your process.

-In the future, we will be changing the polyester to avoid formation of pits.
+In the future, we will be changing the carrier sheets to avoid formation of these indentations.
 This will eliminate the need to preheat the sheets.